End of an Era (comics)

 "End of an Era" is an American comic book story arc that was published by DC Comics, and presented in Legion of Super-Heroes vol. 4, #60-61, Legionnaires #17-18, and Valor #22-23 (August–September 1994).
 It was written by Mark Waid, Tom McCraw and Kurt Busiek, with pencils by Stuart Immonen, Ron Boyd, Chris Gardner and Colleen Doran.
-A tie-in to the Zero Hour: Crisis in Time! miniseries, it is the final story in the Legion of Super-Heroes' original continuity.
+A tie-in to the Zero Hour: Crisis in Time! miniseries, it is the final story in the Legion of Super-Heroes' original continuity, which dated back to 1958.

 Plot

 Part 1: Legionnaires #17

-High above New Earth, the teenage Legionnaires from Batch SW6 prevent a mysterious being from destroying the domed cities.
-They are shocked to learn that the man is a disoriented Cosmic Boy.
-Soon, they travel to the cemetery planet Shanghalla after learning that Laurel Gand has been killed in battle with the Khunds.
-The SW6 Invisible Kid and the two versions of Brainiac 5 interrupt the funeral to inform them that the timestream has become fractured, and that an unknown force has been shifting reality for years.
+The members of Batch SW6 - clones of the members of the Legion of Super-Heroes - prevent a mysterious being from destroying the domed cities that make up New Earth.
+They are shocked to learn that the man is a disoriented Rokk Krinn, Cosmic Boy from the adult version of the Legion of Super-Heroes.
+The SW6 Invisible Kid and the two versions of Brainiac 5 inform the Legion that the timestream has become fractured and that an unknown force has been shifting reality for years.
 While being attacked by various villains from different alternate timelines, members from the dual Legions are confronted by Mordru and Glorith.
-The couple disappears with Rokk Krinn.
-Dawnstar prepares to find them, but unexpectedly fades from existence.

 Part 2: Valor #22

-The structural core connecting the domed cities of New Earth is on the verge of collapse, and a second faction from the two Legions tries to hold it together.
-Valor struggles to remember the major details of his life as portions of his memory shift.
-Legion benefactor R. J. Brande devises a plan to bring the Earth from the pocket universe into the regular universe, and settle the domes of New Earth there.
-Computo and Tyroc open a gigantic wormhole, permitting Valor, the SW6 Andromeda and Dev-Em to tow Earth from the pocket universe to the regular one.
-However, a matter-energy shift occurs, destabilizing the planet's core.
+The structural core connecting the domed cities of New Earth is on the verge of collapse, and a second faction from the two Legions tries to hold the planet together.
+Valor struggles to remember the major details of his life, as portions of his memory keep shifting.
+R. J. Brande devises a plan to bring the Earth from the pocket universe into the regular universe, and settle the domes of New Earth there.
+Computo (Danielle Foccart) and Troy Stewart (the former Tyroc) open a gigantic wormhole, allowing Valor, the SW6 Andromeda and Dev-Em to tow Earth from the pocket universe to the regular one.
+However, a matter-energy shift occurs, destabilizing Earth's core.
 Before the group can take additional action, more Legionnaires fade from existence.

 Part 3: Legion of Super-Heroes vol. 4, #60

-Mordru and Glorith imprison Rokk Krinn in a castle on the planet Baaldur.
+Mordru and Glorith imprison Cosmic Boy in a castle on the planet Baaldur.
 They do not kill him, as Glorith has determined that he is a "child of destiny" and that killing him would unleash chaos throughout the timestream.
-Meanwhile, the Legionnaires gather on Winath to search for Rokk, who is considered to be the heart of the Legion.
-Even as more Legionnaires vanish, Rond Vidar, the SW6 Invisible Kid and the two Brainiac 5s determine that the timestream is unraveling.
-Mordru and Glorith travel to Legion Headquarters on the planet Talus, and reach the team's Time Beacon.
-They use it to summon the Infinite Man, the embodiment of space-time, and absorb his energy.
-Meanwhile, Rokk Krinn escapes to the Infinite Library, an archive of all chronal knowledge.
+Meanwhile, almost all the living past and present members of both Legions gather on Winath to find Cosmic Boy.
+Even as more Legionnaires vanish, Rond Vidar, the SW6 Invisible Kid and the two Brainiac 5s determine that the timestream is completely unraveling, and must be repaired within hours.
+Mordru and Glorith travel to Legion headquarters on the planet Talus, and reach the team's Time Beacon.
+They use it to summon the Infinite Man, the embodiment of the space-time continuum.
+Mordru and Glorith immediately attack, allowing them to absorb Infinite Man's energy and kill him. and dissolve him into nothingness.
+Cosmic Boy escapes to the Infinite Library, an archive of all chronal knowledge.